"He always said, 'well, I'm fabulous. And he was. He really was."

 Ken was born in Chicago, Illinois and attended Rhode Island School of Design after high school.
 He joined the U.S. Navy and served his country from 1954-1957.

-Upon exiting the service, he moved to Milwaukee for a job at AO Smith, where he spent most of his career as a machinist.
+Upon exiting the service, he moved to Milwaukee and worked a variety of jobs.
+He wound up at AO Smith, where he spent most of his career as a machinist, and later retired at age 62.

 “Didi Darnell” was born at a cocktail party, where friends – after several drinks – decided that was going to be his nickname from that point forward.